Welfare in Sri Lanka: Superannuation

-Paid Parental Leave
+Paid parental leave

 Per the Shop and Office Employees (Regulation of Employment and Remuneration) Act, females are entitled for paid maternity leave in both the state and private sector with the employer responsible for payment of their wages during the period of leave.
 In addition, mothers are allowed a daily time allowance to feed babies until they reach one year of age.